HOW TO PREPARE

 Read the instructions.

 The most common mistake test-takers make is rushing through instructions.
-You can take as much time as you want to read and understand them!
+You can take as much time as you need to read and understand them!
 The instructions will often give you hints about optimal test strategy: for example, if there is no penalty for wrong answers, don’t be afraid to guess and move on if you’re stuck on a tough question.

-Get Familiar with the Tests
+Get familiar with the tests.

 Learn more about the different types of assessments you may be asked to take so you feel more at ease.